 - Failure to update a current listing with the required information will result in deactivation, however, the listing may be reactivated by providing the new required tax information.

 How Short-Term Rental Laws May Benefit the Market in Honolulu

-With Hawaii’s announcement of reopening their doors at the end of 2020, and the introduction of these memoranda with the two largest short-term vacation rental platforms in the online market, we are looking at a lot of change for the STR community in Honolulu County.
+With Hawaii’s announcement of reopening its doors at the end of 2020 and the introduction of these memoranda with the two largest short-term vacation rental platforms in the online market, we are looking at a lot of change for the STR community in Honolulu County.

 Ensuring that the short-term vacation rentals being advertised on Airbnb and Vrbo are properly zoned and regulated is the main focus of the memoranda, this in turn will cull any currently advertised short-term rentals not up to standard.
 The ultimate goal appears to be to create a higher quality of hospitality for Honolulu County and raise bookings for local short-term rental hosts.

 Interested in a policy to protect you and your business from liability and damage claims?
 Proper Insurance leads the Nation in short-term rental insurance, with over 100,000 policies written in all 50 states.
 Backed by Lloyd’s of London and exclusive endorsements from short-term rental leaders such as HomeAway and Vrbo, Proper Insurance is built on world-class insurance coverage.